hashicorp/terraform-website/content/source/docs/cloud/vcs/troubleshooting.html.md

 ### "Host key verification failed" error in `terraform init` when attempting to ingress Terraform modules via Git over SSH

 This is most common when running Terraform 0.10.3 or 0.10.4, which had a bug in handling SSH submodule ingress.
-Try upgrading affected TFE workspaces to the latest Terraform version or 0.10.8 (the latest in the 0.10 series).
+Try upgrading affected Terraform Cloud workspaces to the latest Terraform version or 0.10.8 (the latest in the 0.10 series).

-### TFE can't ingress Git submodules, with auth errors during init
+### Terraform Cloud can't ingress Git submodules, with auth errors during init

 This usually happens when an SSH key isn't associated with the VCS provider's OAuth client.